Lullabot/github-pm/README.md

 ## Huboard

 GitHub's issue tracking system lacks a mechanism for prioritizing your issues.
-You could probably come up with tags for High, Medium and Low priorities, but I tend to prefer an ordered list with the highest priority things on top.
+You could probably come up with labels for High, Medium and Low priorities, but I tend to prefer an ordered list with the highest priority things on top.

 Enter [Huboard](https://github.com/rauhryan/huboard), which gives you a nice